Dre Campbell Farm

 Bee

-Bees are basically the most useful insects in agriculture.
-Many people tend to be terrified of them, but their presence is vital for the growth of a garden.
+Bees are among the most helpful insects.
+Many people tend to be terrified of them, but their presence is vital for the growth of many crops.

 They are obviously great pollinators, and pollination assists in the fertilization of your plants.
 Many plants require cross-pollination in order to thrive, and bees are able to provide just that.

-You usually don’t have to do any special work to get them close, but bright flowers will certainly attract bees.
+Moreover, you usually don’t have to do any special work to get them close, as bright flowers will attract bees.

 2. Ladybugs